johnsonjoshua16/CALCAPP/README.md

 About CALCAPP:
 Welcome to the dawn of a new era in calculations.
-CALCAPP isn’t just a calculator—it’s a revolutionary leap forward in computational technology, engineered to redefine the way you approach numbers, problem-solving, and the very essence of mathematics itself.
+CALCAPP is NOT just a calculator—it’s a revolutionary leap forward in computational technology, engineered to redefine the way you approach numbers, problem-solving, and the very essence of mathematics itself.

 Bringing Innovation to Your Fingertips: